The Makita 11 amp reciprocating saw is lightweight, well balanced, and powerful enough for daily demo work.

-The case seen above, model#824734-9, which came with my lock-ON version, is perfect for carrying long blades.
+The case seen above (model#824734-9) came with my lock-ON version and is perfect for carrying long blades.
 The no lock-on version comes with a short case with no space for long blades.
 So one has space for long blades and the other leaves more space in your vehicle for other gear.

-No thanks.
-I’ll take Makita’s tool-less blade change system.
-It stays locked open until you drop in a blade, right side up or upside down, at which point it locks itself in.
+Makita’s tool-less blade change system stays locked open until you drop in a blade, right side up or upside down, at which point it locks itself in.
 After a cut the spring loaded mechanism spits out the hot blade with a twist of the rubber overlaid chuck.
 There’s an adjustable shoe too.
 Nice!

-As for comfort and vibration I’d put this saw on par with the Makita’s new cordless 18 volt unit.
-They both have more vibration than the 60 volt cordless Dewalt, 36 volt cordless Makita, and 18 volt brushless Milwaukee.
-That said, until I tried these units the 11 amp corded Makita’s vibration never bothered me.
+As for vibration I’d put Makita’s 11 amp on par with their 18 volt cordless unit.
+Both have more vibration than Makita’s 36 volt cordless or their 15 amp corded AVT.
+That said, until I tried these larger units the 11 amp corded Makita’s vibration never bothered me.

-This model has been around for a few years so it’s missing some of the bells and whistles found on newer cordless units: no rafter hook, led light, or bluetooth.
-But at 7.3 lbs it’s light weight and well balanced.
-It has a great two finger variable speed trigger and comfortable grip.
-And as long as the power’s on it never runs out of juice.
+This saw is missing some bells and whistles found on newer cordless units: no rafter hook, led light, or bluetooth.
+But at 7.3 lbs it’s lighter than most cordless saws.
+It’s got a lock-on option, which is great for demo work.
+And it’s corded so as long as the power is on it never runs out of juice.

 See it in action here: